etaskr/coding-task/README.md

 ## Installation

 * Go to the root of the application folder
-* Type 'npm install' to install back-end libs
+* Type 'npm install' to start the installation
-* Type 'bower update' to install front-end libs

 ## Usage

-* Type 'node server' to start the web server
+* Type 'node server' to start the app
-* Open a web browser and go to https://localhost:8082/
+* Open a web browser and go to http://localhost:8081/ (works with all browsers except Chrome) or https://localhost:8082/ (works with all browsers including Chrome)

 ## Default Environment Variables

 Below are the default values for the environment variables.
 Set them to something else if needed.

 * export NODE_ENV=development
+* export NODE_HTTP_PORT=8081
 * export NODE_HTTPS_PORT=8082
 * export NODE_FORECAST_API=6759d789feae04ffe702654289b21bff